NimbleArchitect/kubectl-ice/docs/usage.md

   kubectl-ice cpu [flags]

 Flags:
+  -i, --include-init                   include init container(s) in the output, by default init containers are hidden
       --oddities                       show only the outlier rows that dont fall within the computed range -r, --raw                            show raw values